broadinstitute/ABC-Enhancer-Gene-Prediction/Snakefiles/workflow/README.md

 ## Existing Directories
 1. envs : contains the software environment in conda + config yaml file for snakemake rules <br>
 	* working directories need to be configured for the current system <br>
-	* parameters can all be adjusted in the environment folders <br>
+	* parameters can all be adjusted in the wd yaml file <br>
 	* all the input/output files are very specific to where its located relative to the ABC-repo, so working directories 		need to be accurately specified

 2. output : contains the output files from the rules from the metadata snakemake workflow, data input files for input into preprocessing rule + input data lookup into abc